pwambui2020/password-locker/readme.md

 ## PAULYNE WAMBUI

 ## Description
 This is an amazing application where a user is able to save, login or delete their credentials.
-In addition the application is able to create for you passwords ans save them too.
+In addition the application is able to create for you passwords and save them too.

 ## Setup/Installation Requirements
 * You clone the repository
-* Install pyperclip `$ python3.6 -m pip install pyperclip`
 * Run the app: open terminal and cd into the project, then run `$ ./main.py`

 ## Specifications for the BDD